 a.
-A Personal Graduation Plan (PGP) will be prepared for any student in a middle school or beyond who did not perform satisfactorily on a state - mandated assessment test or is determined by the District as not likely to earn a high school diploma before the fifth school year following enrollment in grade 9.
+A Personal Graduation Plan (PGP) will be prepared for all students entering into the 9th grade as well as any student in a middle school or beyond who did not perform satisfactorily on a state - mandated assessment test or is determined by the District as not likely to earn a high school diploma before the fifth school year following enrollment in grade 9.
+All BISD Middle School students will be required to have a b.
+For students receiving special education services, the personal graduation plan is developed by the ARD committee as part of the individual education program (IEP) in accordance to TEC 29.005.
+An intensive program of instruction (IPI) must be developed for any student who has not met passing standards on state assessments.